Administrative court

-An administrative court is a type of court specializing in administrative law, particularly disputes concerning the exercise of public power.
+An administrative court is a type of specialized court on administrative law, particularly disputes concerning the exercise of public power.
 Their role is to ascertain that official acts are consistent with the law.
-Such courts are considered separate from general courts.
+Such courts are usually considered separate from ordinary courts.

 The administrative acts are recognized from the hallmark that they become binding without the consent of the other involved parties.
 The contracts between authorities and legal persons governed by private law fall usually to the jurisdiction of the general court system.
 Official decisions contested in administrative courts include: